What’s going on in the brain behind addiction?

 Self-Medicating Mental Illness

 As discussed in the neuroscience of depression and anxiety, mental illness can be caused by an imbalance in the brain’s neurotransmitter activity.
 Mental illness and substance abuse are often comorbid and bidirectionally influence each other.
 Feelings of depression, for example, can lead to self-medication with substance use as it may the depression by stimulating dopamine release.
-External dependence on regulating one’s mood can quickly develop into a viscous cycle that leads to dopamine depletion and dependence.
+External dependence on regulating one’s mood can quickly develop into a vicious cycle that leads to dopamine depletion and dependence.

 Addiction as a Brain Disease